richardgfx/demo1/README.md

 The built-in web server is listening on 8000; after receiving an image, it will do the FP and return the class name and probability.

-Build and Deploy the container image:

-cd docker_opencv_dnn
+# Client-Server Container Mode

+Run the containers:

+docker run --rm --gpus all -p 8000:8000 server-tf-gpu

-docker image build -t server-opencv-dnn . docker run --rm -p 8000:8000 server-opencv-dnn
+docker run --rm -p 8000:8000 server-opencv-dnn

-run the client:
+Run the client:

 python3 test.py, to check the e2e time delay and jitter.